hhru/api/docs_eng/payable/employer_services.md

 }
 ```

-Each enabled service is displayed as a separate object in the `items` array,
+Every enabled service is displayed as a separate object in the `items` array,
-even if there are multiple enabled services of the same type.
+even if multiple services of the same type are enabled.
-If the employer has no active services, the response will have an empty `items` array.
+If the employer has no active services, the response will return an empty `items` array.

 Each element of `items` has the following fields: